 Quality Holistic Learning Project

-The overarching goal for this initiative is to increase quality holistic learning outcomes, encompassing both academic and social and emotional learning (SEL), for children in displacement contexts.
+The QHL Projects seeks to increase quality holistic learning outcomes — including academic and social-emotional learning (SEL) — for children in displacement contexts.

 Specific project objectives include:

-• Increased teacher competency, including knowledge and skills necessary to promote quality holistic learning with students in displacement contexts and ability to demonstrate these competencies
+• Increased teacher competency, including the knowledge and skills to promote quality holistic learning with students in displacement contexts and ability to demonstrate these competencies.

 “Le projet AHQ m’a permis d’apprendre beaucoup de choses mais ce que je considère comme la chose la plus importante que j’ai apprise est la relation entre les émotions et la capacité à apprendre.”